moliver28/research-handbook/content/handbook/engineering/development/dev/create/code-creation/engineering_overview.md

    - **[Code Completion](#code-completion)**: A short AI-generated suggestion intended to complete an existing line or block of code
    - **[Code Generation](#code-generation)**: A longer AI-generated suggestion intended to create entire functions, classes, code blocks, etc.

 Each code suggestion request is catogrised into a single category.
-Request categorisation is performed by the Language Server before request is sent to GitLab Workhorse.
+Request categorization is performed by the Language Server before request is sent to GitLab Workhorse.
+If categorization is not done by Language Server then this categorization is performed by GitLab Rails.

 ## Code Completion